Visiting Oshawa for the first time? Here are a few local attractions to explore:

 Tour Parkwood Estate, Oshawa’s elegant National Historic Site and home of autobaron Robert Samuel McLaughlin.
 Mansion and garden tours give visitors an intimate glimpse into the McLaughlin’s luxurious and pampered lifestyle, and includes extensive access to period interiors and breathtaking gardens, fascinating stories of public achievements, and behind-the-scenes work of designers and domestic staff who made the grand estate possible.
 Check out the website for upcoming themed teas and events, and drop by the gift shop for unique local items.
 Open daily, but due to TV and movie shoots access may be reduced.
 Call before you go.
 270 Simcoe Street North.

-Explore the Robert McLaughlin Gallery, the largest gallery in Durham Region, which features a Permanent Collection of over 4,000 works, and five galleries of diverse and changing contemporary and historical exhibitions.
+Visit the Robert McLaughlin Gallery, the largest gallery in Durham Region, which features a Permanent Collection of over 4,000 works, and five galleries of diverse and changing contemporary and historical exhibitions.
 The RMG also holds an important collection of modern Canadian abstraction and the largest holdings of works by Painters Eleven, as well as significant collections of Canadian contemporary art.
 For families visiting with children, the gallery is stroller-friendly and includes an Imagination Station area that encourages creative play, as well as a child-friendly map.
-Admission is free, open 7 days a week.
+Admission is by donation, open 7 days a week.
 72 Queen Street, Oshawa.

 Take a trip back in time at the Oshawa Community Museum at Lakeview Park, where visitors can learn about the First Nations who lived in the area, and experience what daily life was like for Oshawa’s first pioneer settlers.
 Visitors can tour the three fully restored pioneer homes that make up the Museum, then walk the lakeside boardwalk for stunning views of Lake Ontario – one of the five Great Lakes of North America.
 Children can play in the large, modern playground, or cool off at the nearby splash pad.
 Swimming in the lake is permitted during July and August, and the sandy beach is supervised by lifeguards between 11:30 am and 6:30 pm.
 1450 Simcoe Street South.